victronenergy/gui-v2/README.md

 While all the sources of gui-v1 were not open source, all the visible elements were taken care of in QML, of which are non-compiled files that could be edited after obtaining root access to the GX device.
 This allowed for modifications.
 Small ones, but also large projects like Kevin Windrems [gui-mods](https://github.com/kwindrem/GuiMods).

 In gui-v2 this is a bit different.
-While the QML files are still on the rootfs and can be edited, doing so wononly changes the version you see on screen.
-It won't affect the version used remotely, ie the WASM version.
+The QML files are still on the rootfs and can be edited, but doing so only changes the version you see on screen.
+It won't change the version used remotely in a browser, ie. the WASM version.
 That is a compiled single binary blob, which can't be rebuild on the GX itself.

 Building the WASM requires lots of tooling installed (Qt6, emscriptem), and then takes a while.
-To learn more, see the guiv-2 [automated build](https://github.com/victronenergy/gui-v2/blob/main/.github/workflows/build-wasm.yml), a Github Action workflow in this repo.
+To learn more, see the guiv-2 [automated build](https://github.com/victronenergy/gui-v2/blob/main/.github/workflows/build-wasm.yml), a Github Action workflow in this repo, as well as the [[how to build page in the gui-v2 wiki](https://github.com/victronenergy/gui-v2/wiki/How-to-build-venus-gui-v2).

 Concluding, we'll need a different solution to allow modifications.
 Preferably one that, like gui-v2, has a low barrier to get started.
 Publishing these sources is a first step.

+To discuss this, see https://community.victronenergy.com/questions/245056/venus-os-modifying-gui-v2.html.

 ## Building